yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 The reference to `.bin` should instead be `.msi`.

-:notebook: Reader's comment for page 43:

-Red Hat Enterprise Linux 8 and distributions based on RHEL 8 cannot install the `cowsay` package without first enabling EPEL.
+:notebook: Red Hat Enterprise Linux 8 and distributions based on RHEL 8 cannot install the `cowsay` package without first enabling EPEL.

 #### Page 44